iMicknl/azure-genesys-audiohook/README.md

 This project provides a reference implementation of a WebSocket server on Azure that integrates with the [Genesys AudioHook protocol](https://developer.genesys.cloud/devapps/audiohook) for real-time transcription.
 It implements the [AudioHook Monitor](https://help.mypurecloud.com/articles/audiohook-monitor-overview/), where audio is streamed from the client to the server, and the server does not return results to the client.

-With this AudioHook server, you can connect your own speech processing pipeline—including custom speech-to-text or generative audio models—while maintaining data security and enabling seamless integration with other cloud-native applications.
+This AudioHook server enables you to connect your own speech processing pipeline—such as Azure AI (Custom) Speech, GPT-4o Transcribe, Whisper, or other services—while maintaining data security and seamless integration with cloud-native applications.

 Real-time transcription enables advanced call center analytics, such as live summarization, agent coaching, and instant question answering, to improve customer experience and operational efficiency.

+> [!NOTE]
+> This repository accelerates integration between Genesys Cloud and Azure for demonstration and development purposes.
+It is not production-ready; carefully review, test, and adapt it to meet your organization's security, compliance, and operational requirements before production deployment.

 ## Components